linkedin/audience-network-ios-sdk/docs/data/GETSTARTED.md

 ### AudienceNetwork.start
 This function contains 2 parameters: a key and a completion function.

-**At this stage, you can put any string value in the key, and the completion is nullable.
+** The key is currently distributed to select users.
 ### AudienceNetwork.bidderToken
-This function will return Linkedin's Bidder Token.
+This function will return LinkedIn's Bidder Token.

 ### Sample code: Swift
 ```swift